libero/walking-skeleton/adr/0003-workflow-system.md

 Only have to manage the code base for the wrapper and custom workflows and activities, not the overall system.

-Access to many pre made integrations with common services.
+Access to many pre made integrations with common services managed by the project.

 Must track progress of the [Airflow](https://airflow.incubator.apache.org/project.html) project and keep up to date.